scottbez1/smartknob/README.md

  - The TMC6300 is _tiny_ and has a bottom pad, so I would seriously consider getting a stencil along with the PCB order.
 Even with the stencil I needed to manually clean up some bridging afterward; I _highly_ recommend Chip Quik NC191 gel flux, available on [Amazon](https://amzn.to/3MGDSr5) (or use this [non-affiliate link](https://www.amazon.com/Smooth-Flow-No-Clean-syringe-plunger/dp/B08KJPG3NZ) instead) or from your electronics distributor of choice.
 Flux is also very helpful when soldering the LCD ribbon cable to to screen PCB.
  - For breadboard prototyping, the [TMC6300-BOB](https://www.trinamic.com/support/eval-kits/details/tmc6300-bob/) or SparkFun's [TMC6300 driver board](https://www.sparkfun.com/products/21867) are awesome and way easier to work with than the bare chip if you just want to play around with low current BLDC motors
  - For AliExpress purchases: I highly recommend **only** using AliExpress Standard Shipping (purchasing in the US).
 I have had multiple purchases take months or never get delivered when purchased with Cainiao or other low cost shipping options, whereas AliExpress Standard is very reliable and generally faster in my experience.
  - Make sure to check the [open issues](https://github.com/scottbez1/smartknob/issues) - this design is not yet "stable", so beware that everything may not go smoothly.
-I would not recommend ordering these parts yourself until the [stable release v1.0 milestone](https://github.com/scottbez1/smartknob/milestone/1) is complete, as there are some mechanical interference issues in the current revision.

 Future plans:
  - consider switch to using an ESP32-S3-MINI-1 module